cockroachdb/docs/v20.2/delete.md

 ---
 title: DELETE
-summary: The DELETE statement deletes rows from a table.
+summary: The DELETE statement deletes one or more rows from a table.
 toc: true
 ---